SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    !! ^

 The function's return type is
-a tuple type composed from two of the custom classes defined earlier.
+a tuple type composed from two of the custom classes defined above in :ref:`AccessControl_Types`.
 One of these classes was defined as “internal”, and the other was defined as “private”.
 Therefore, the overall access level of the compound tuple type is “private”